Cerenaut/bilateral-brain/README.md

 - **Fine/Coarse**: This project is designed for hierarchical datasets such as CIFAR100, where each image has a `fine` and a `coarse` label. `Fine` is the narrow/specific description, such as dolphin, and `Coarse` is the broad/general description, such as sea creature
 - **Architecture**: The backbone used i.e. the architecture for a single hemisphere
 - **Single/Dual Head**: The number of heads.
 Each head is a classifier, and can be trained on either fine labels or coarse labels
-- **Macro-architecture**: The whole network, including hemispheres and heads
+- **Macro-architecture**: The whole network, including hemispheres and heads.

+There are variable number of hemispheres:
+Unilateral = 1 hemisphere
+Bilateral = 2 hemispheres

+There are also variable number of heads:
+Single or Dual

 ## The main idea